All-electron BSE@GW method with Numeric Atom-Centered Orbitals for Extended Systems: 4. Demonstration of NAO Implementation and Convergence

 \subsection{4.1 Convergence of Auxiliary Basis Set}

-As discussed in Section 3.3, our periodic BSE method is implemented based on the Local Resolution of Identity (LRI) approximation, thus the accuracy depends on the quality of the Auxiliary Basis Functions (ABFs).
-In FHI-aims code, standard ABFs are generated dynamically from the one-electron orbital basis set (OBS) employed in the preceding KS calculations.
+As discussed in Section 3.3, our periodic BSE method is implemented based on the LRI approximation, thus the accuracy depends on the quality of the auxiliary basis functions (ABFs).
+In the FHI-aims code, standard ABFs are generated from the one-electron orbital basis set (OBS) employed in the preceding KS calculations, summarized in Figure 1 of Reference \cite{ihrig2015accurate}.
 To construct the auxiliary basis from OBS, the radial components are derived directly from the products of the one-electron orbital basis sets, and then Gram-Schmidt orthogonalization is applied to eliminate linear dependencies within the auxiliary basis \cite{ren2012resolution}.
-However, under the LRI approximation, a larger number of ABFs, especially those with higher angular momentum, is typically required to achieve accuracy comparable to that of the standard RI-V (Resolution-of-Identity) scheme \cite{ihrig2015accurate}.
-One practical strategy to enhance the accuracy of LRI is to supplement the OBS with additional functions of higher angular momenta.
-It's important to note that these additional functions are exclusively employed in the construction of ABFs and do not participate in the preceding self-consistent KS-DFT calculations.
+In the LRI approximation, a larger number of ABFs is required than in the non-local RI-V scheme, since high angular momentum components of the pair density to be expanded must be accounted for by ABFs on the same two centers on which the orbital basis functions in questions are centered. \cite{ihrig2015accurate}.
+One practical strategy to create accurate auxiliary basis sets for LRI is to supplement the OBS with additional functions of higher angular momenta.
+It is important to note that these additional orbital basis functions are exclusively employed in the construction of ABFs and do not participate in the preceding self-consistent KS-DFT calculations.
+In the input files of FHI-aims, the supplemental functions to the OBS that generate the extended ABF basis set are denoted by the keyword \texttt{for$\_$aux}.